CodingItWrong/outsidein.dev/docs/vue/4-refactoring-styles.md

 Notice that Vuetify components all start with a `v-` prefix.
 We also don't have to import them into our file, as we do with our custom components.
 The assumption is that Vuetify components will be used *a lot* throughout your app, so this avoids having to do lots of imports.

 Rerun the E2E test.
-They still pass, and notice we now have a nice teal toolbar, and there's some padding on the left and right on the content area.
+They still pass, and notice we now have a nice green toolbar, and there's some padding on the left and right on the content area.

 ![App styled with Vuetify](./images/3-2-app-styles.png)